sciabarra/Sparkoin/README.md

-# Easy Zeppelin-Spark-Cassandra-Kafka with Docker, v0.2

-A docker enviroment with Spark, Cassandra, Kafka under Docker.

-## Install
+#  Sparkoin

+Apache Spark-based Bitcoin blockchain analyzer.

+NOTE: work in progress - nothing usabe yet

+### Prerequisites

 Tested under OSX 10.10 and Windows 7 with Docker Toolbox 1.10.3

-### Prerequisites
+Install Docker Toolbox.

 On windows you have also to download wget for win32 and place it in the PATH.

-Unfortunately Zookeeper requires a fixed ip, so we need to deploy the entire systen in a fixed ip.

-This is a problem with Docker Toolbox since it usually assigns a new IP.

-To avoid this problem, the script ./configure.sh create a virtual machine and give it an alias that is kept.
+Execute the install scripts at the docker toolbox prompt (use bash also on windows).

 ### Installation

-Fist time you use the kit, type
+First, configure.

 ```
 sh configure 192.168.99.99
 ```

-You can use any ip in the range 192.168.99.2 - 192.168.99.99
+If you use docker toolbox, you can use any ip in the range 192.168.99.2 - 192.168.99.99

-This will create a virtual machine and will set an IP alias for further installation.

-The execute
+Otherwise in a live docker installation you have to use the "real" IP.

+Then

 ```
 sh build.sh